MoneySavingExpert.com homepage

 Use Homes for Londoners to see Shared Ownership homes for sale in your area.
 You can browse properties without registering, but need to do so if you want to buy one.
 Your details will be sent to the relevant housing provider for eligibility checks.

-The size mortgage you'll need is equivalent to the value of the share you're buying, minus the amount you've got as a deposit.
+The size mortgage you'll need will be equivalent to the value of the share you're buying, minus the amount you've got as a deposit.
 Here's an example:

 Mortgages for Shared Ownership homes are typically more expensive than normal mortgages.
 That's partly because lenders see Shared Ownership homes as more risky (some lenders won't even lend on Shared Ownership).